telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelBar.md

 ## Properties

+###  AllowCollapseAllItems `RadPanelItemCollection`

+Gets or sets a value indicating whether all items can be collapsed.
+            This allows all the items to be collapsed even if the panelbar's ExpandMode is set to SingleExpandedItem or FullExpandedItem mode.

+###  CausesValidation `Boolean`

+Gets or sets a value indicating whether validation is performed when an item within
+            the control is selected.

+#### Remarks
+By default, page validation is performed when an item is selected.
+Page
+                validation determines whether the input controls associated with a validation control on the page all pass the validation rules specified by the validation control.
+You can specify or determine whether validation is performed on both the client and the server when an item is clicked by using the CausesValidation property.
+To prevent validation from being performed, set the CausesValidation property to false.

 ###  ClientChanges `IList`1`

 Gets a list of all client-side changes (adding an item, removing an item, changing an item's property) which have occurred.